Oxfordshire Primary Headteachers' Network

 Oxfordshire Secondary Head Teacher Association

 OSSHTA is the association for Headteachers and Principals of all state-funded secondary providers in Oxfordshire.
-Every secondary headteacher/principal automatically becomes a member of OSSHTA, though member schools contribute a fee annually in order to benefit from meetings and seminars.
+Every secondary headteacher/principal automatically becomes a member of OSSHTA, though member schools contribute a fee annually in order to benefit from shared resources, meetings and seminars.
 OSSHTA has four core purposes that reflect the current priorities for headteachers in our county.
 Currently, these are:

 - To provide a forum for Secondary Headteachers to learn from and with each other